BlaikeZ/my-qa-app/README.md

-# my-qa-app
+# About my QA Learning App ↓
-This Is my QA App project
+This application has 6 lessons with some quizes that help and Improve your knowledge at Quality Assurance